imamul99/deep-learning-final/Fracture_Detection__YOLOv8-main/README.md

 ### Download the dataset
 * You can download the GRAZPEDWRI-DX Dataset on this [Link](https://figshare.com/articles/dataset/GRAZPEDWRI-DX/14825193).
 ### Split the dataset
-* To split the dataset into training set, validation set, and test set, you should first put the image and annotatation into `./GRAZPEDWRI-DX/data/images`, and `./GRAZPEDWRI-DX/data/labels`.
+* To split the dataset into a training set, validation set, and test set, you should first put the image and annotatation into `./GRAZPEDWRI-DX/data/images`, and `./GRAZPEDWRI-DX/data/labels`.
 * And then you can split the dataset as the following step:
   ```
     python split.py